scantle/MF_CBC_Extractor/README.md

 # MODFLOW Cell-by-Cell Budget Extractor
 ## Overview
-This program reads a MODFLOW binary Cell-by-Cell (CBB) budget file and extracts accumulated flow values for a specified budget term (e.g., "STORAGE") over a range of stress periods.
+This program reads a MODFLOW binary Cell-by-Cell (CBB) compact budget file and extracts accumulated flow values for a specified budget term (e.g., "STORAGE") over a range of stress periods.
 The output is written to a structured text file for further analysis.

 ## Features
 * Reads and processes MODFLOW CBB files in compact budget format.